How Health Care Reform Affects Employer Plans

 You do not have to enroll in the insurance offered at your place of work.
 Instead, you can buy insurance through your state’s health insurance Marketplace.
 However, if your company offers health insurance that is affordable and provides minimum coverage under the law’s requirements, you will not qualify for a tax credit.
 That’s the case even if your income would otherwise qualify you.

 You can buy insurance through a Marketplace during the next open enrollment period, which starts on Nov.
 1, 2015.

 How You'll Know About Your Choices at Work

 Your workplace must tell you in writing about any changes to your insurance.
 According to the Affordable Care Act:

 - Your employer must tell you in writing if the plan doesn't meet minimum guidelines.
-The law says the insurance your workplace offers must on average pay for at least 60% of your covered health care costs.
-If it doesn't, you can buy insurance through your state's Marketplace where you may be eligible for financial aid from the government to help you pay part of your premiums .
+The law says the insurance your workplace offers must, on average, pay for at least 60% of your covered health care costs.
+If it doesn't, you can buy insurance through your state's Marketplace where you may be eligible for financial aid from the government to help you pay part of your premiums, depending on your income.

 - The insurance your employer offers must be an affordable health plan.
 The law says it should not cost more than 9.5% of your family’s income.
 If it does, you may want to buy coverage through your state Marketplace.
 There, you may be able to get a tax credit to lower your monthly insurance costs.
 Or you may be eligible for Medicaid.

 - Your employer must tell you if a health plan offered is "grandfathered."
-If your employer still offers a health plan it offered on March 23, 2010, and has made few changes to the policy and how much you pay for it, that plan does not have to meet certain protections in the Affordable Care Act.
-For instance, a grandfathered plan doesn't have to offer preventive care at no extra cost to you at the time of your visit..
+If your employer still offers a health plan it offered on March 23, 2010, and has made few changes to the policy and how much you pay for it, that plan does not have to meet certain criteria of the Affordable Care Act.
+For instance, a grandfathered plan doesn't have to offer preventive care at no extra cost to you at the time of your visit.